 So in the long line of questioning clean eaters are usually left with a narrow and small list of foods that are acceptable and list longer than your arm as to what is not.

-Our Equalution client Leah, down 10kgs and complete change in body composition!
-This was achieved through a science based and flexible diet allowing her to enjoy her favourite foods daily including chocolate and icecream, among lean meats and vegetables.
+Our Equalution client Leah, down 10kgs and a complete change in body composition!
+This was achieved through a science-based and flexible diet allowing her to enjoy her favourite foods daily including chocolate and ice cream, among lean meats and vegetables.

 1. It doesn't consider the individual's intake needs: Whether clean eating, Atkins, Paleo, Primal, Dukan, keto or any other diet that categorises food as good or bad, they do not involve tracking your intake or eating to a specific intake calculation of the individual.
 Instead, the approach is taken as to whether or not the food should be consumed on whether it's ‘clean’ or not basis which is problematic seeing as each person has an optimal intake at different stages of their body transformation.

 2. It doesn't consider the end goal: In light of the above if you want to lose weight you need to be eating less than expenditure, if trying to gain weight you need to eat more than you’re burning.
-Without awareness or consciousness of the numeric requirements of these goals and instead eating on a yes/no, clean/unclean basis it’s uncertain and unlikely that these goals will be achieved.
-If clean eating according to a macronutrient intake daily then the flaw then is that there will be blow out days or uncontrolled binges where by the daily average of this number will be significantly increased, affecting achievement of the goal.
+Without awareness or consciousness of the numeric requirements of these goals and instead of eating on a yes/no, clean/unclean basis it’s uncertain and unlikely that these goals will be achieved.
+If clean eating according to a micronutrient intake daily, then the flaw then is that there will be blow out days or uncontrolled binges whereby the daily average of this number will be significantly increased, affecting the achievement of the goal.

 4. It doesn't consider food preference: Foods are not consumed on the basis of preferences and likes, they are consumed given fulfilling the criteria of being classified as ‘clean’.
 This usually means that the ‘real wants’ are deprived of or forgone.